Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 Note if your routes point to services with self-signed certificates where the hostname does not match the certificate you cannot use the solution above.
 If you own the self-signed certificate re-issue it with the proper hostname.
-If you do not own the self-signed certificate either have the owner to re-issue the certificate, or apply the configuration below (note the configuration below blindly trusts any certificate so it is NOT recommended for production use).
+If you do not own the self-signed certificate either have the owner re-issue the certificate, or apply the configuration below (note the configuration below blindly trusts any certificate so it is NOT recommended for production use).